sunoru/julia-mirror/README.md

-  -h, --help            show this help message and exit --no-releases         do not mirror Julia releases --no-metadata         do not mirror METADATA.jl --no-general          do not mirror General (and will automatically set
+  -h, --help            show this help message and exit --no-releases         do not mirror Julia releases --no-metadata         do not mirror METADATA.jl --no-general          do not mirror General registry (which is the default
-                        --no-packages)
+                        for registries)
+  --no-packages         do not mirror packages (and will be automatically set
+                        if no registries are to mirrored) --add-registry {General}
+                        add a registry specified by name --add-custom-registry CUSTOM_REGISTRIES CUSTOM_REGISTRIES
-  --no-packages         do not mirror packages (excluding METADATA.jl) --max-processes N     use up to N processes for downloading (default: 4) --sync-latest-packages [N]
+                        add a registry specified by a custom URL --max-processes N     use up to N processes for downloading (default: 4) --sync-latest-packages
-                        also mirror packages (at most N times in a day) on master branch (default: 0, and 1 if not specified N) --ignore-404          ignore when a download file is not found --logging-file LOGGING_FILE
+                        also mirror packages on master branch --ignore-invalid-registry
+                        ignore when a registry is not valid --ignore-404          ignore when a download file is not found --temp-dir TEMP_DIR   directory for saving temporary files --logging-file LOGGING_FILE
                         save log to a file instead of to STDOUT --logging-level {DEBUG,INFO,WARNING,ERROR}